yogeshvk1209/Smart-Farm-Hub-Project/README.md

 ---

 ## 📝 CLI Reference (AT Commands)
-Useful commands for debugging the modem via "Passthrough" sketch:
+*Note: These commands are used in the pending Modem integration.*

 * `AT+CPIN?` -> Check SIM Status (Ready/Error).
 * `AT+CSQ` -> Signal Quality (0-31).
 Aim for >15.